July 17, 2023

-Over the past four years, DREAM Charter High School has worked to define its curriculum as a pathway to developing critical thinkers and lifelong learners who are ready to build, to innovate, and to drive change.
+Since its founding, DREAM Charter High School has worked to define its curriculum as a pathway to developing critical thinkers and lifelong learners who are ready to build, innovate, and drive change.
 For many, the culmination of this process came in the form of DREAM’s Advanced Placement Research course—a year-long, systematic deep dive into topics affecting the world today.
 Students not only read articles and developed a research paper; they also created their own hypotheses, built their collection models, conducted unique analysis, and presented their findings.
 In 2021, students focused on research topics related to minority representation in the media, the social and emotional impact of social media, and the possibility of time travel, to name just a few.
-The course is expected to become a cornerstone of DREAM’s education model for its high school.
+The course is now a cornerstone of DREAM’s education model for its high school.

 “What I’m looking forward to is that this course becomes not just a class the students take, but something they’re aware of coming into the high school, a coherent rite of passage.
 This is really important as a possible springboard for their futures.
 It’s also a test of thinking of their future.”

-- Matthew Beaton, DREAM Charter High School’s History Department Chair & AP Research Course teacher
+- Matthew Beaton, DREAM Charter High School History Department Chair & AP Research Course teacher

 A Voice for Every Student